 Club Contact Details

-The Jindo is a lean, athletic dog who thrives on a high quality diet.
-They are light eaters, and their lean appearance often inspires owners to worry about their diet.
-Jindos often will not eat large volumes of food so it is important to feed a high-quality, nutrient-dense food.
+The Jindo should do well on a high-quality dog food, whether commercially manufactured or home-prepared with your veterinarian’s supervision and approval.
+Any diet should be appropriate to the dog’s age (puppy, adult, or senior).
+Jindos are light eaters, and their lean appearance often prompts owners to worry about their diet.
 It is extremely easy to turn Jindos into picky eaters by leaving their food down for them to eat whenever they would like or by adding treats to their food to entice them to eat.
-It is recommended to feed your Jindo a high quality food twice daily and allow them 10-15 minutes to consume their meal.
+Check with your vet if you have any concerns about your dog’s weight or diet.
+Clean, fresh water should be available at all times.

-The Jindo is a fastidious breed whose double-coat requires weekly brushings with a slicker or pin brush.
+The Jindo is a fastidious breed whose double coat requires weekly brushing with a slicker or pin brush.
 They are known for being extremely meticulous and clean.
 Their double coat repels dirt and water, and they do not normally produce an odor.
 Throughout most of the year, their coat requires little more than weekly brushing to keep shedding at a minimum and the occasional bath for them to look their best.
-As with all double-coated breeds, twice a year the Jindo “blows” their coat.
-During this time, their entire undercoat is shed over the course of a month or more, and both regular brushing of the dog and vacuuming of the home is required.
+As with all double-coated breeds, twice a year the Jindo “blows” its coat.
+During this time, the entire undercoat is shed over the course of a month or more, and both regular brushing of the dog and vacuuming of the home are required.

-The Jindo is a high energy hunting and guard dog with impeccable house manners.
+The Jindo is a high-energy hunting and guard dog with impeccable house manners.
 They were developed as a serious hunting dog capable of traveling many miles and taking down small and large game.
 This very athletic breed requires a reasonable amount of physical and mental stimulation.
-Be it guarding acreage or performing tricks for the neighbors’ kids, the Jindo loves having a job to do and their needs are fairly easily met in an active household.
+Be it guarding acreage or performing tricks for the neighbors’ kids, Jindos love having a job to do and their needs are fairly easily met in an active household.
 They enjoy sports like lure coursing and agility, have run on sled dog teams, and are happy to turn their athleticism to any active task, even if that task is simply a nice long walk.

 The Jindo breed originates from an island located off the southwest coast of South Korea.
 The breed name is taken from the name of the island, Jindo.
 The dogs lived unrestrained on the island alongside their owners for thousands of years to develop into a natural breed with reputable hunting abilities.
 The Jindo was designated as Republic of Korea Preservation of Cultural Assets Act No. 53 in 1962.
 In short, the dog is simply called Korea Natural Treasure #53.
 In its native country, Jindos are called Jindo-kae or Jindo-kyon.
 Kae or Kyon are Korean words for dog.
 Internationally, they are the Federation of Cynologique Internationale Standard No. 334.
 In the United States, they have been entered into the American Kennel Club – Foundation Stock Service since 2008.